Safety Rules for Every Family

 11. The best way to keep your child safe is to help him develop good judgment.

 There is no substitute for supervision and knowing what's going on in your child's life, but as your child becomes increasingly independent, he'll need to be aware of his own instincts about what's safe, and follow them.
-Unfortunately, the brain of a teen is primed to be influenced by peers, so he can easily override that "still, small voice within " if all the other guys are doing something risky.
+Unfortunately, the brain of a teen is primed to be influenced by peers, so he can easily override that "still, small voice within" if all the other kids are doing something risky.
 Daredevil behavior is bad enough in a six year old, but in a sixteen year old it can be deadly.
-Help your child develop good judgment (here's a whole article on how) and social intelligence, so he can resist the lure of social pressure when he needs to.
+Help your child develop good judgment and social intelligence, so he can resist the lure of social pressure when he needs to.

 12. Talk with your kids constantly – and listen more than you talk.